Adamv33/studio/README.md

           match /databases/{database}/documents {
             // Allows all authenticated users to read and write all documents
-            // THIS IS INSECURE FOR PRODUCTION, USE FOR TESTING ONLY match /{document=**} {
+            // THIS IS INSECURE FOR PRODUCTION, USE FOR TESTING ONLY
-              allow read, write: if request.auth != null;
-              // For even more open testing (e.g. if auth isn't set up yet, or to bypass auth checks temporarily):
+            // For even more open testing (e.g. if auth isn't set up yet, or to bypass auth checks temporarily): match /{document=**} {
-              // allow read, write: if true;
+              allow read, write: if true;
             }
+            // If you want to restrict to authenticated users for a start:
+            // match /{document=**} {
+            //   allow read, write: if request.auth != null;
+            // }
           }
         }
         ```